Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 The extent of each path is not usually visible at the outset.

-Early views may refer to stages or phases.
-However, the interaction between the two paths is not always fully specified in advance.
+But the interaction between settlement activity and hearing preparation is not always fully specified in advance.

-• additional steps may arise within each path, and
+As the matter progresses, additional steps may arise within each path.

 Information about scope emerges progressively.